Skip to main content

 Retirement Planning: Complete Guide to Building Your Financial Future

-Retirement Planning: Complete Guide to Building Your Financial Future My parents retired at 62 with enough money to travel, help with grandkids' college, and never stress about bills.
-My in-laws?
-They're 70 and still working because "retirement" was always "something we'll figure out later."
-The difference wasn't income — both couples earned similar salaries.
-It was planning.
-My dad opened his IRA at 26 and maxed it out for 36 years.
-My father-in-law started "seriously saving" at 52.
-This guide is about becoming my parents, not my in-laws.
+Retirement Planning: Complete Guide to Building Your Financial Future Retiring at 62 with enough money to travel, help with grandkids' college, and never stress about bills is possible.
+Still working at 70 because "retirement" was always "something to figure out later" is also common.
+The difference isn't income — people with similar salaries can land in either scenario.
+It's planning.
+Opening an IRA at 26 and maxing it out for 36 years puts someone in a fundamentally different position than starting "seriously saving" at 52.
+This guide is about building toward the first outcome, not the second.
 To plan for retirement, you need to determine how much money you'll need (typically 70-80% of pre-retirement income), calculate your current savings trajectory, and adjust contributions to close any gaps.
 Most financial experts recommend saving 10-15% of your income starting in your 20s, or more if you're starting later.
-Use our Retirement Calculator(/finance/retirement-calculator) to see exactly where you stand.
-Why Retirement Planning...
+Use our Retirement Calculator(/finance/retirement-calculator)...

 27 January 2026